yogeshxd/Gideon.ai/README.md

  - Initial Upload
  - Added API support
  - Added extension. (refer to [Extension Setup](https://github.com/yogeshxd/Gideon.ai/blob/main/Extension/setup.md) for installation in different browsers.)
+ - Integrated website and extension with api.

 ### Future Updates
  - ~~To add an API for scalability.~~
- - To integrate website with api.
+ - ~~To integrate extension and website with api.~~
  - ~~To add an extension for ease of use.~~
- - To integrate extension with api.

 ## Contributing